justin-hale/moonfall-recaps/content/sessions/interlude-4.md

 **Red's Support**: Uses **Emboldening Bond** to connect allies and later **Balm of Peace** to heal multiple party members while moving around the battlefield.

-**Hellasana's Creative Strategy**: Successfully uses **Command** (upcasted to target two creatures) to make a peryton "grovel," causing it to fall into the bog where the wights tear it apart.
+**Helisanna's Creative Strategy**: Successfully uses **Command** (upcasted to target two creatures) to make a peryton "grovel," causing it to fall into the bog where the wights tear it apart.

 **Bru's Protection**: His **Eldritch Cannon** provides temporary hit points to the party, which proves crucial for survival.